imartemy1524/scalable_airdrops_withdrawable/README.md

 This repository contains an implementation of a Scalable Airdrop System for the TON blockchain.
 It can be used to distribute Jettons on-chain to any number of wallets.

+### Updates:
+- Smart contract contains start date/end date for airdrop.
+After end date admin can withdraw all remaining coins from the airdrop contract.
+- No need to send any external messages: claim processed immediately after deploying the smart contract with external message.

 ## Table of contents

 -   [Technical description](#technical-description)